Mou Zongsan: Mou's relation to Heidegger

-Mou Zongsan’s interest in Heidegger’s philosophy arises from his critique and transformation of Kant's philosophy.
+Mou Zongsan’s interest in Martin Heidegger’s philosophy arises from his critique and transformation of Kant's philosophy.
 Mou's interpretation of Kant is greatly influenced by Heidegger’s elaboration of Kant's Critique of Pure Reason in his books Kant and the Problem of Metaphysics (Kantbuch) and Introduction to Metaphysics.
-Under the influence of Heidegger’s philosophy, Mou change his interpretation of Kant’s first critique from an epistemological approach to an ontological approach.
+Under the influence of Heidegger’s philosophy, Mou changed his interpretation of Kant’s first critique from an epistemological approach to an ontological approach.
 In his treatise Intellectual Intuition and Chinese Philosophy (zhi de zhexue yu zhongguo zhexue) 智的直覺與中國哲學 (1971), Mou not only wrote his reflection on Heidegger’s philosophy (and translated two chapters from Being and Time), but also criticized Heidegger’s fundamental ontology with his moral metaphysics.
-Actually, Mou may get influence from Heidegger even in his early major work Substance of Mind and Substance of Human Nature (xinti yu xingti) 心體與性體 (1968–1969).
+In fact, Mou may have been influenced by Heidegger even in his early major work Substance of Mind and Substance of Human Nature (xinti yu xingti) 心體與性體 (1968–1969).
 Mou’s argument of the “Three modes” of Neo-Confucianism may be inspired by Heidegger's “Three ontological difference”, which was introduced to Mou from Max Müller’s works.

 Mou Zongsan agrees to a certain extent with Heidegger’s interpretation of Kant.
 Mou introduces a two-layer structure of understanding of the transcendental determination of the Kantian categories: a “logical” layer of understanding and an “ontological” layer of understanding.
 Mou believes the Kantian thesis that “objectivity is subjectivity” is not an “ontical proposition” but rather an “ontological proposition”.
 He agrees with Heidegger's analysis of Transcendental Schematism, which indicates that the meaning of objectification presupposes a subjective horizon that enables the object to appear.
 Mou names the ontology of the phenomenal world as “attached ontology” (zhi de cunyoulun).
 Mou rejects Kant's declaration that human beings are incapable of producing any intuitive knowledge of thing-in-itself.
 He embraces Heidegger's affirmation of the “subjective” character of the Kantian transcendental distinction, which he learns from Kantbuch:

 The distinction between the concept of thing in itself and that of appearance is not objective but merely subjective.The thing in itself is not another but another aspect (respectus) of the representation with regard to the same object.